- Coverage: How well does the plan cover the services you need?

 - Prescription drugs: Do you need to join a Medicare Prescription Drug Plan?
 Do you already have creditable prescription drug coverage?
 Will you pay a penalty if you join a drug plan later?
 What's the plan’s overall star rating?
 What will your prescription drugs cost under each plan?
 Are your drugs covered under the plan's formulary?
 Are there any coverage rules that apply to your prescriptions?
 Are you eligible for a free Medication Therapy Management (MTM) program?

 - Quality of care: Are you satisfied with your medical care?
-The quality of care and services given by plans and other health care providers can vary.
+The quality of care and services offered by plans and other health care providers can vary.
 How have Medicare and other people with Medicare rated your health and drug plan’s care and services?
 Get help comparing plans and providers.

 - Convenience: Where are the doctor's offices?
 What are their hours?
 Which pharmacies can you use?
 Can you get your prescriptions by mail?
 Do the doctors use electronic health records (EHRs) or E-prescribe?
 Can you get an electronic copy of your information by email or to store in a personal health record?
 Which pharmacies can you use?
 Is the pharmacy you use in the plan’s network?
 If it’s in the network and your plan has preferred pharmacies, is your pharmacy preferred?
 You may pay more at non-preferred pharmacies.
 Can you get your prescriptions by mail?